projectcontour/contour/site/content/docs/main/config/request-routing.md

 Up to one prefix condition may be present in any condition block.

 Prefix conditions **must** start with a `/` if they are present.

+#### Exact conditions

+Paths defined are matched using exact conditions.
+Up to one exact condition may be present in any condition block.
+Any condition block can either have an exact condition or prefix condition, but not both together.

+Exact conditions **must** start with a `/` if they are present.

 #### Header conditions